In My Mind (film): Summary

 In 1983, Channel 4, the newly created fourth television channel in the UK, repeated all 17 episodes of the original series of The Prisoner.
-Following the airing of the final episode – "Fall Out" – in 1984, the channel had arranged to create a special one-hour programme discussing the making of the series called Six Into One – The Prisoner File.
+Following the airing of the final episode "Fall Out" in 1984, the channel had arranged to create a special one-hour programme discussing the making of the series called Six Into One – The Prisoner File.

-During the creation of this programme, Chris Rodley flew to California to interview Patrick McGoohan, the co-creator of the TV series as well as acting, writing, directing and producing the series.
+During the creation of this programme, Chris Rodley flew to California to interview Patrick McGoohan, who was the co-creator and lead actor of the TV series.
 Since the original UK broadcast of the series during 1967 and early 1968, McGoohan had given very few interviews about what The Prisoner meant.

 Rodley had arranged to interview McGoohan in an empty house in Laurel Canyon in Los Angeles.
 The recording of this interview was not used and McGoohan requested that they reconvene and re-shoot the interview in Santa Monica.
 Excerpts from this interview were used in the Channel 4 programme.

 It was only after McGoohan's death in 2009 that Rodley revisited the original interview and created the In My Mind documentary about the process of interviewing McGoohan.
 The documentary includes previously unseen interviews, excerpts from the original series, and portions of McGoohan's 1977 interview in Canada with Warner Troyer.
 Additionally, interviews recorded in 1983 are included with Lew Grade whose company financed the series, David Tomblin who wrote the first script (with George Markstein) and produced the series, writer Lewis Greifer and art director Jack Shampan.
 McGoohan's daughter, Catherine, is also interviewed and gives insights into her father's time on the series.

 McGoohan later saw the cut of the Channel 4 documentary and hated it.
 He then produced his own interview documentary, known as the L.A.
 Tape, excerpts of which are shown in the Rodley documentary.
 The Channel 4 programme Six Into One – The Prisoner File has never been repeated since first broadcast.